John Becker (writer)

 John Becker is a writer based in the Washington, D.C. area.
-His plays are known primarily for their dark humor.
+His plays and films are known primarily for their dark humor.
 He was awarded first place in a theatre festival held at the Kennedy Center in Washington, D.C for a work entitled Summit Meeting.
-He was also awarded Individual Artist Grants for both fiction and play writing through the Maryland State Arts Council.
-His plays have been produced throughout the D.C. and Baltimore corridor, as well as the Emerging Artists Theatre in New York.
+He was also awarded three Individual Artist Grants for both fiction and play writing through the Maryland State Arts Council.
+His plays have been produced throughout the country, including the Emerging Artists Theatre in New York.